osamaishtiaq/osamaishtiaq.github.io/README.md

 **Senior Software Engineer - ZEPCOM (Aug 2020 - July 2021)**
 At ZEPCOM, my work included working on F4Tech’s Natural Resources Management Solutions which leveraged GIS.
 Leading a team of 4 developers, I was responsible for their database, web portals and web applications development and maintenance.

-**Software Engineer - Viftech Solutions (Pvt.)
-Ltd (Nov 2018 - Aug 2020)**
+**Software Engineer - Awesome Technologies Inc. (Nov 2018 - Aug 2020)**
-My role at Viftech Solutions was Full Stack .Net Developer and I developed products such as custom ETL Tools, Data Warehousing solutions, Building Inspection systems, Shopify eCommerce applications and worked on Loan and Mortgage Systems like Encompass and BytePro Enterprise and SSRS Reporting.
+My role at Awesome Technologies was Full Stack .Net Developer and I developed products such as custom ETL Tools, Data Warehousing solutions, Building Inspection systems, Shopify eCommerce applications and worked on Loan and Mortgage Systems like Encompass and BytePro Enterprise and SSRS Reporting.
 I learned working with Microsoft Azure and leveraged many Azure services for the infrastructure here.

 **Full Stack Developer - Ozarion Software Solutions (Apr 2015 - Aug 2018)**
 At Ozarion Software solutions I worked as a Full Stack Node.js developer specializing in MERN Stack (React.js, Express.js, Mongo DB), TypeScript and Python.
 My primary role was developing, testing and enhancing REST web APIs in Node.js and developing frontend web applications using React.js.